How to vote

 If you are not on the electoral register you can register to vote online or by phone.

 Voting at a polling station

-We will send a poll card to all registered voters about three to four weeks before an election.
+We will send a poll card to all registered voters about 3 to 4 weeks before an election.

 If you lose your poll card, you can still vote.
 You just need to give your name and address to the staff on duty.
 You can also use MyWycombe to find the location of your polling station.

 Voting by postal vote

 If you vote by post, you will receive a poll card to remind you that you have asked to vote this way.

 We usually send postal ballot papers by first class post, about two weeks before polling day to everyone who has applied to vote by post.
 There will be a guide on how to vote included with the ballot paper.

 You must get postal ballot papers to us by 10pm on polling day.
 If you are too late for the post, you can take it to our offices or to polling station shown on your polling card and hand it to the staff.